HackBulgaria/Core-Java-2/Application/1-Primes-In-An-Interval/README.md

 ###### Details
 - Make all sorts of checks for the interval - the `from` parameter has to be less than the `to` parameter, they both have to be positive integers etc. etc.
 - Design is not important at the moment.
-You could call the method from the main function, you could export it as a command line tool, you could execute it on a server - your choice.
+You could call the method from the main function, you could export it as a command line tool, you could execute it on a server - your choice